Skip to Content

 Caring for Your Fleece Blanket

-• Store folded in a breathable fabric bag or chest.
+• Fold and store in a breathable fabric bag

 Sharing Your Creations